equinix/terraform-provider-equinix/docs/data-sources/equinix_network_account.md

 * `status` - (Optional) Account status for filtering.
 Possible values are: `Active`, `Processing`, `Submitted`, `Staged`.
-* `project_id` - (Optional) Unique Identifier for the project resource where the account is scoped to.If you leave it out, all the billing accounts are returned under all projects in your organization and search criteria will return more than one account.
+* `project_id` - (Optional) Unique Identifier for the project resource where the account is scoped to.If you leave it out, all the billing accounts under all projects in your organization will be returned and it may return more than one account.

 ## Attributes Reference